TrHaiz/Todo-List-App/README.md

 * `main.dart`: The main entry point of the application.
 * `homepage.dart`: Contains the main UI of the app and handles the core logic (Add, Delete, Search, and Storage).
+* `themeProvider`: Manages the Light/Dark mode state of the entire application using Riverpod, with local persistence via shared_preferences

 ## 💻 Installation & Usage Guide

 Follow these steps to run the application on your local machine: